Tarred and gravel roads without difficulties. Little steepness (S0). No special (e-)bike experience required.

 Easy - active!
 Light tours with some effort and a sweat on the brow from time to time.
 Do regular sport in preparation.

 Cycling times without rests up to 4 hrs, up to approx. 50 km

-The rental equipment will be handed over on the tour:
+The rental equipment will be handed over as per agreement (depending on order):